Project 3: RIX

 TODO

-• Implement the listener executable.
+src/listener.hpp- Implement the

 Feature 3 requires you to implement a simple listener/talker example.
 This is modeled after the ROS tutorial Writing a Simple Publisher and Subscriber (C++).
 Take a look at the tutorial before implementing the programs to see the similarities/differences between the ROS and RIX APIs.
 The ROS tutorial will use the std_msgs::String message type.
 We require you to use the RIX rix::msg::standard::Header message type found in include/rix/msg/standard/Header.hpp.
 More detailed instructions can be found in the project starter code.